-9.7 Key personnel responsible for supervising the manufacture and quality control of pharmaceutical products should possess the qualifications of a scientific education and practical experience required by national legislation.
+9.7 Key personnel responsible for supervising the manufacture and quality control of pharmaceutical products should possess a basic degree of a scientific education and practical experience.
 Their education should include the study of an appropriate combination of:

-- a. chemistry (analytical or organic) or biochemistry;
+- (a) chemistry (analytical or organic) or biochemistry;

-- b. chemical engineering;
+- (b) chemical engineering;

-- c. microbiology;
+- (c) microbiology;

-- d. pharmaceutical sciences and technology;
+- (d) pharmaceutical sciences and technology;

-- e. pharmacology and toxicology;
+- (e) pharmacology and toxicology;

-- f. physiology;
+- (f) physiology;

-- g. other related sciences.
+- (g) other related sciences.

 They should also have adequate practical experience in the manufacture and quality assurance of pharmaceutical products.
 In order to gain such experience, a preparatory period may be required, during which they should exercise their duties under professional guidance.
-The scientific education and practical experience of experts should be such as to enable them to exercise independent professional judgement, based on the application of scientific principles and understanding to the practical problems encountered in the manufacture and quality control of pharmaceutical products.
+The scientific education and practical experience of experts should be such as to enable them to exercise independent professional judgment, based on the application of scientific principles and understanding to the practical problems encountered in the manufacture and quality control of pharmaceutical products.